stf-storage/stf-storage.github.com/faq.md

 The basic idea is the same.
 The main difference is that STF by default speaks HTTP and is a PSGI webapp.

+STF is also a lot smaller than MogileFS, so you it's a bit easier to read.
+As of this writing, MogileFS has about 28000+ LOC and STF has about 6000+ LOC.
+STF runs on plain boring synchronous codebase, so the code flow is a lot simpler.